vincenzochiovaro/NCGames/README.md

 # API documentation

-This is a documentation for an API that allows users to view, create, update and delete reviews, comments and users.
-It also allows the user to view the available API endpoints.
+NC Games is a RESTful API that enables CRUD operations for reviews, comments, and users.
+The API provides various endpoints to view, create, update, and delete reviews and comments

 # Link to hosted version